fergald/docs/explainers/permissions-policy-unload.md

 even if they are added by code outside of their control.

-A site uses this new Permissions-Policy entry, the page will be:
+If a page uses this new Permissions-Policy, the page will be:

 *   More likely to be eligible with BFCache
 *   Protected from accidentally introducing unload handlers